Johns Hopkins UniversityEST. 1876

 Education: PhD, University of Rome

 Emanuele Berti received a Ph.D. from the University of Rome "La Sapienza” in 2002.
 He held postdoctoral positions at the Aristotle University of Thessaloniki, the Institut d’Astrophysique de Paris, Washington University in Saint Louis, and JPL/Caltech.
-He joined the faculty at the University of Mississippi in 2009, and he moved to Johns Hopkins as professor in 2018.
+He joined the faculty at the University of Mississippi in 2009, and he moved to Johns Hopkins in 2018.